FudanSELab/Research-ESEC-FSE2019-APIKGSummary/README.md

 	- java.nio.file.Files.write(java.nio.file.Path, java.lang.Iterable<? extends java.lang.CharSequence>, java.nio.charset.Charset,java.nio.file.OpenOption...)
 		- Write lines of text to a file.
 		- Each line is a char sequence and is written to the file in sequence with each line terminated by the platform's line separator, as defined by the system property line.separator.
-	- java.nio.file.Files.readAllLines(java.nio.file.Path,java.nio.charset.Charset)
+	- java.nio.file.Files.readAllLines(java.nio.file.Path, java.nio.charset.Charset)
 		- Read all lines from a file.
 		- Note that this method is intended for simple cases where it is convenient to read all lines in a single operation.
-	- java.nio.file.Files.write(java.nio.file.Path,java.lang.Iterable<? extends java.lang.CharSequence>,java.nio.file.OpenOption)
+	- java.nio.file.Files.write(java.nio.file.Path, java.lang.Iterable<? extends java.lang.CharSequence>, java.nio.file.OpenOption)
 		- Write lines of text to a file.
 		- Characters are encoded into bytes using the UTF-8 charset.